quixio/quix-docs/docs/get-started/what-is-quix.md

 ### Quix Streams

-As you will notice as you explore the various open source code samples and connectors that come with Quix, Quix also provides a complete client library, Quix Streams, to reduce development times, and provide advanced features such as automatic scaling through Streams.
+As you will notice as you explore the various open source code samples and connectors that come with Quix, Quix also provides a complete Python client library, Quix Streams, to reduce development times, and provide advanced features such as automatic scaling through Streams.

+Using Quix Streams you can rapidly build a Python client that implements your stream processing use case.

 Quix Streams is somewhat similar to Kafka Streams, in the sense that both libraries process data from a Kafka topic.
 However, unlike Kafka Streams, Quix Streams enables you to process data using pure Python.

 Python is the dominant language for data science, data engineering, and machine learning, but it needs to be interfaced carefully with streaming technologies, such as Kafka, which are predominantly written in Java and Scala.

-For Python developers, Quix Streams can provide streaming data packaged in a data frame, so you can write data processing logic and connect it directly to the abstracted broker.
+For Python developers, the Quix Streams client library can provide streaming data packaged in a data frame, so you can write data processing logic and connect it directly to the abstracted broker.
 Developers can read about the most important streaming concepts in the [Quix Streams introduction](../quix-streams/quix-streams-intro.md).

+Quix streams is an open source Python library, and the [GitHub repository](https://github.com/quixio/quix-streams){target=_blank} contains all code and documentation.

-## Building with Quix
+## Building Python stream processing pipelines with Quix

 The basic flow that pipelines follow is ingestion, processing, and serving of data.
 These correlate to source, transform, and destination components within Quix.